 The placemaking and wayfinding framework is illustrated opposite, and described over the next few pages.
-The following section describes the key placemaking and wayfinding strategies, to ensure that the SMF guides the sense of place for the SMF and is legible for both residents and visitors.
+The following framework describes the key placemaking and wayfinding strategies, to ensure that the SMF guides the sense of place for the SMF and is legible for both residents and visitors.

 This includes neighbourhood character, the Social Heart, gateways, strategic views and vistas, focal buildings and key frontages.
-In addition, this section describes key routes through the SMF, along with how art, play, street furniture, landscape and community activity can contribute to the character, placemaking and wayfinding of the proposal.
+In addition, this framework describes key routes through the SMF, along with how art, play, street furniture, landscape and community activity can contribute to the character, placemaking and wayfinding of the proposal.

-The overarching concept of the SMF is to plan development so that it is landscape-led and incorporates existing landscape features.
+The overarching concept of the SMF is to plan development so that it is landscapeled and incorporates existing landscape features.
 The existing network of hedgerows, copses of mature trees and several feature trees provides an established landscape structure that will enhance character, movement corridors and wayfinding.
 In addition, the site benefits from heritage assets which will help define key spaces and routes through the SMF.

 As the SMF is also intended to facilitate direct and easy connections across the village and beyond to the wider countryside, it is important that these spaces will be pedestrian focused.
-Streets and greenways will be designed to feel safe, feature a high quality public realm, and with priority given to pedestrians and cyclists.
-Active frontages will overlook these spaces and routes to provide natural surveillance.
+Streets and greenways will be designed to feel safe, feature a high quality public realm, and with priority given elements)